ShinSakanami/BetterStorage/README.md

 By Shinji Sakanami http://shinsaka.com

+Stonehearth is a game by Radiant Entertainment http://stonehearth.net/

 ## Description

 The stockpiles in StoneHearth are great, but maybe you need more filtering capabilities?
 Want to separate flowers from fibers?
 Wheat grains from food?
 Meat from animal feed?